tylernathanreed/laravel-dump-to-server/README.md

 #### Using Composer

 ```
-composer require reedware/laravel-dump-to-server --dev
+composer require reedware/laravel-dump-to-server
 ```

-If you want to use this package in a production environment, don't include the `--dev` flag.
-This is something that I don't recommend; not because the package wouldn't work, but because using a dump server in production environment is ill-advised, and there are typically better approaches.
+This package is intentially light-weight, and only requires the [beyondcode/laravel-dump-server](https://github.com/beyondcode/laravel-dump-server) package as a dev dependency.
+This means that you can install the package on a production environment without including dump server (assuming you have required dump server as a dev dependency).
+The helpers introduced by this package are aware of when the dump server package is not present.

 This package uses an auto-discovered service provider.